Ph3nol/PushOverBundle/README.md

 # To do

-* Add an icon/notification at the Symfony2 WebDebug bar to indicate if a push is sent (and how many)
 * Record sent pushes into database (Doctrine and/or Redis drivers)
 * Add RabbitMQ support to manage pushes sending
 * Write tests!